A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Thermals can be regarded as a kind of "air conditioning" of the earth.
 Thermals develop due to radiation warming the earth's surface and the air on the ground.
 During the day, it brings the air heated by the sun to high altitudes and guides cooler air from several hundred meters above the ground.

-The fluctuating water level of the ocean
+The fluctuating water levels of the ocean.

 Moderately strong and very constant winds that occur in tropical sea areas up to about 23.5 ° latitude around the globe.